 Betty Crocker Banana Nut Bread Recipe

-Ah, banana bread.
-This recipe takes me straight back to my childhood kitchen in Jersey, baking with my own Mom on Sunday afternoons.
-The smell alone is pure comfort!
-This Betty Crocker classic is timeless for a reason: it’s rich, incredibly moist, bursting with banana flavor, and studded with crunchy walnuts.
-It’s basically happiness in loaf form.
+Banana bread takes me straight back to childhood, Mom’s kitchen in Jersey, Sunday afternoons, that smell filling everything.
+This Betty Crocker recipe is timeless because it’s rich, incredibly moist (I know people hate that word but it’s TRUE), bursting with banana flavor, studded with walnuts.
+Happiness in loaf form, basically.

 Find out how to make it here: Betty Crocker Banana Nut Bread Recipe